-is a Th.D. student at Duke Divinity School and a Pediatric Occupational Therapist at Duke University Medical Center.
-Her research probes the intersection of theology and disability as well as the cultivation of clinical practices reflective of a Christian vocation in healthcare.
-Specifically, her doctoral work explores participation in Christian sacramental practices and this participation’s relationship to theological anthropologies robustly inclusive of persons with intellectual disability.
-Her work is informed by engagement with the fields of disability studies and occupational therapy.
-Sarah has an an M.T.S. from Duke Divinity School, an M.S. in Occupational Therapy from Boston University, and a B.S. in Biology from Seattle Pacific University.
-As a clinician, Sarah continues to work with children experiencing disability in both inpatient and outpatient contexts.
+Sarah’s research probes the intersection of theology and disability as well as the cultivation of clinical practices reflective of a Christian vocation in healthcare.
+Her dissertation research explores theologies and practices of baptism and how these relate to developing theological anthropologies robustly inclusive of people with intellectual and developmental disabilities.
+Sarah’s work is formed by engagement with the fields of disability studies and occupational therapy.
+She is actively involved in additional interdisciplinary research on issues including global health, spirituality, and intellectual and developmental disabilities.
+Sarah has an M.T.S. from Duke Divinity School, an M.S. in Occupational Therapy from Boston University, and a B.S. in Biology from Seattle Pacific University.